How to Enable Additional Context for Microsoft Authenticator MFA Notifications

 With an automation platform like Blink, you can run checks to ensure that your MFA standards apply to all users and that new updates are implemented at scale.
 If your security practices involve multiple tools and multiple MFA policies, managing them all from one platform can make it easier to respond quickly and ensure strong security settings.

-Create your free Blink account and strengthen your security processes today.
+Get started with Blink and strengthen your security processes today.